 Mr O’Gallagher graduated from Queen’s University Belfast with honours in 2005.
 He has trained

-in ophthalmology in the Northern Ireland Deanery and has previously spent a year as a Teaching Fellow in Moorfields Eye Hospital
+in ophthalmology in the Northern Ireland Deanery and has previously been a Teaching Fellow in Moorfields Eye Hospital in London,

 Dr Bill Oldfield

 Medical Director & Consultant in Respiratory Medicine, Imperial College Healthcare NHS Trust

 Dr Bill Oldfield had